 Richard Feilden's three overriding passions were Architecture, Education and Africa.
 As Founder and Senior Partner of Feilden Clegg Bradley Studios, Richard was a tireless promoter of sustainable and innovative development.
 He was an enabler and had a passionate desire to make the world, and in particular Africa, a better place.
 He believed in the right to be educated and the value of better buildings and crucially the sharing of skills.
 This memorial foundation is determined to reflect these passions and uphold these values.

 We have professional volunteers who work with local partners on our projects.
 When a project is selected for collaboration using the mandate points below, we facilitate an appropriate project team who volunteer time and expertise towards the project.
 We have and continue to work with a range of architects, structural and environmental engineers, carpenters, builders, agriculturalists, teachers and other educationists to contribute to, develop and realise our projects.

-In any work we engage with and any project we support we use the following criteria, seeking to ensure that as many of these points are in place as possible:
+In any work we engage with and any project we support we use the following criteria, will inform our ‘Engagement and Partnership Agreements’:

 That the organisations in Africa we work with share our values about sustainable architecture and a holistic approach to education provision